kshen0/gestures/README.md

 ##Description
 We built an app that uses the webcam to track the user's hand.
 It translates vertical hand movments into mousewheel scroll events to programatically scroll the window under the cursor.

+##Installation and usage
+Install dependencies
+Clone repo
+cd to src/gestures
+run: python main.py
+Hover mouse over or focus on window you wish to scroll Move your hand up or down to scroll up or down.
+The scroll direction will behave according to the computer's natural scrolling setting.

+###Keyboard Commands:
+* 'h': toggles hand filtering debug window
+* 'o': toggles optical flow debug window
+* 'esc': quit
+Note: focus on python app for keyboard commands to work

 ##Use cases
 Scrolling news articles without touching the trackpad while eating messy foods with your hands.